-As commonplace and cool as cannabis is becoming, it is still not welcome everywhere.
-It’s also pretty illegal to partake publicly, especially when travelling or visiting a new place.
+As commonplace and cool as cannabis is becoming, it’s still not welcome everywhere.
+It’s also pretty illegal to partake publicly, especially when traveling or visiting a new place.
 Covering up those fragrant clouds that give you pleasure may be the only way to indulge when in the presence of haters and people that can get you in trouble.

 Masking weed smells is pretty new in the context of weed.
 We’ve had weed in sarcophagi of ancient Egyptians for 5000 years but prohibition for less that 100 years.
 Rest assured that won’t last for too much longer as we pass the tipping point of legalization and hopefully normalization.

-We chatted with five proud consumers about what steps they take to avoid the narc patrol.
+We chatted with five proud weed smokers about what steps they take to avoid the narc patrol.
 Though us consumers may love the intricate and unique smell of each type of cannabis we consume, we want to exist under the radar sometimes.
 Let these tips help you stay low key.

 Erik Whalen, Barber, Los Angeles